0merlin/0merlin.github.io/src/tutorial/bash.md

 * `%10s` - ensure a column of 10 characters, adding spaces to the string as needed
 * `%03d` - ensure a 3 digit number prepended with zeros to fill the gap.

 Notice however that `printf` does not automatically add a new line for you.
+So you are going to need to that manually by adding `\n` to the end of your format string.

 Examples are: